 Here is an explanation of what asynchronous script loading is and how it affects the underlying website: https://www.keycdn.com/support/prefer-async-resources

 Claim 4: It’s overkill for the majority of site owners

 I worked with many clients on their websites.
-Either they were interested in learning about web analytics, and for them Google Analytics was always easy enough, or they simply were not interested in diving into web analytics data at all.
-In no way Google Analytics ever was an overkill for anyone I know.
+Either they were interested in learning about web analytics, and for them, Google Analytics was always easy enough, or they were not interested in diving into web analytics data.
+In no way Google Analytics ever was overkill for anyone I know.

-Also I like our clients to be able to grow their knowledge.
-Any solution that limits this and keeps the user ‘dumb’ is suspicious to me.
-Google Analytics helps expanding knowledge.
+Also, I like our clients to be able to grow their knowledge.
+Any solution that limits this and keeps the user "dumb" is suspicious.
+Google Analytics helps to expand knowledge.

 Not true.
 Cookie tracking can be turned off.
 Although it definitely will lower the accuracy of all reports.

 In case you want to know how.
 Here is a simple instruction for disabling cookies in Google Analytics: https://stackoverflow.com/a/31557718/4688612

 Claim 6: To abide by the privacy regulations while collecting personal data, you need to compromise the visitor experience by displaying annoying cookie banners and GDPR or CCPA consent notices. […] Google Analytics makes the user experience on your site more inconvenient.

 It’s not Google Analytics that makes the user experience inconvenient.
 GDPR and CCPA regulations do.